 I told him I couldn’t agree more.
-Besides, he has never requested a recipe appear on here before…
+And I loved that he made a recipe request for the blog. :)

 The dish is an unexpected winner, as the ingredients list surely does not proclaim any kind of fanciness.
 I’m talking about cream of mushroom soup here.
 I use less and less of it as the years go by, always trying to come up with different ways to impart creaminess.
 But this is one of those recipes that I don’t mess with.
 It’s just plain perfect.

 I hope you like it as much as my family does.
-And if you do, be sure to come back and thank my dad. :wink:
+And if you do, be sure to come back and thank my dad!